- See & Do

 - Dining Out

 Dating back to the 1790's, Whitstable Castle and Gardens has been home to local merchants and dignitaries remaining a landmark attraction throughout its history.
 It is a 'must see' for everyone visiting the town of Whitstable.

-Honey Hill, Blean, Canterbury, CT2 9JR, (2 miles, 4kms), Tel: 01227 765168, www.druidstone.net
+Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net

-Set in attractive gardens and woodland, Druidstone caters for the imagination of all ages.
-Go on a walk through the enchanted woodland, enjoy hands on experience with the farmyard animals.
+Set in attractive gardens and woodland, Druidstone Park caters for the imagination of all ages.
+Go on a walk through the enchanted woodland and enjoy hands on experiences with the farmyard animals.

 Open to all and free to visit, one of the UK's finest collections of Masonic artefacts will take you on a surprising and informative interactive journey through the history of Freemasonry in Kent and beyond, dispelling myths along the way.

 Island Wall, Whitstable, CT5 1EP

-This oyster yawl, which is also known as a smack, was built in 1890 by the Whitstable Shipping company and worked until 1944.
+Whitstable Oyster Yawl, which is also known as a smack, was built in 1890 by the Whitstable Shipping company and worked until 1944.
 She can now be viewed between the seawall and Island Wall, about 200m east of the Neptune pub.